codexsw/solidity-101/exercises/07-transactions/README.md

 ```

-2. Add a variable called `totalShares` that will store the total number of shares in the company.
-The variable should be of type `uint256` and it should be `public`.
+2. The variable named `totalShares` will store the total number of shares in the company.
+The variable is of type `uint256` and it is `public`.

 3. Add a function called `buyShares` that will allow you to buy shares.
 The function should receive an `uint256` parameter called `_amount` and it should be `public`.
 The function should add `_amount` to the `totalShares` variable.